Difference Between VDS and VPS

 They differ in the virtualization method.
 In the case of VPS, it is virtualization at the OS level, while VDS is hardware virtualization.
 However, for the end-user, it does not matter.

-Working principle and features
+Working principles and features

 Although resources for multiple virtual machines are taken from the same physical server, the owners of neighboring VMs cannot access each other’s data.
 However, this does not mean that there is no impact at all.
 If one or more clients use all of their allocated capacity, the overall performance can be negatively affected.
 In addition, some unfair providers, hoping that customers will not fully load their virtual servers, sell more resources than the hardware allows.